open-life-science/ols-2/README.md

 Welcome!
 This is the [second cohort of Open Life Science](https://openlifesci.org/ols-2) (OLS-2) program repository.
 This repository will be used for the issue tracker feature of GitHub.
-All the [projects in OLS-2]() will use one issue to keep track of their progress during the program.
+All the [projects in OLS-2](https://openlifesci.org/ols-2/projects-participants/) will use one issue to keep track of their progress during the program.
-Notes from the cohort calls will be stored in the [ols2-cohort-calls](directory https://github.com/open-life-science/ols-2/blob/ols2-cohort-calls).
+Notes from the cohort calls will be stored in the directory [ols2-cohort-calls](https://github.com/open-life-science/ols-2/blob/ols2-cohort-calls).

 ## How to Work With Us